 Once again, you can pass this puree through a really fine strainer if you want a smoother texture, or leave it as is.

-From there, use either coulis as you wish.
-The cooked one can be incorporated into any cooked dish or used to make a full-fledged sauce by combining it with aromatics like onion, garlic, and herbs.
+From there, use either puree as you wish.
+The passata can be incorporated into any cooked dish or used to make a full-fledged sauce by combining it with aromatics like onion, garlic, and herbs.
 The raw one, on the other hand, would be great tossed with pasta, olive oil, and fresh basil, or spread onto crusty bread and drizzled with olive oil.
 Plus, since both types freeze really well, they're the kind of thing you can make in large batches in the summer and then defrost long after tomato season is over.

 And with that, I think we really do have every major tomato sauce need covered.